Four organisations lead the Coalition. These are:

 The views on the platform do not necessarily represent the views of the Open Society Foundations.

-The larger core group includes: Charity and Security Network (US), European Center for Not for Profit Law (Hungary), European Foundation Center (Belgium), Human Security Collective (Netherlands), International Center for Not-for-Profit Law (US), Norwegian Refugee Council (CH), Islamic Relief Worldwide (UK), Transparency International (DE), Council on Foundations (US), Fund for Global Human Rights (UK).
+The larger core group includes: Al-Hayat Center (Jordan), Charity and Security Network (US), Conectas (Brazil), European Center for Not for Profit Law (Hungary), European Foundation Center (Belgium), Human Security Collective (Netherlands), International Center for Not-for-Profit Law (US), International Development Law Centre (IDLO), Islamic Relief Worldwide (UK), Norwegian Refugee Council (CH), PINGO (Indonesia), Sigrid Rausing Trust (UK), Somalia NGO Consoritum (Kenya), Spaces for Change (Nigeria), Transparency International (DE), UnidOSC (MX), Zakat Foundation of America (US).

 (This online platform is run by the Human Security Collective out of The Hague.)